This book contains two stories – Death Plays a Part and Rubies in the Roses.

 The villagers are coming to terms with the recent death of Arthur Haydock who was killed in the dungeons of the Cornisea Castle.

 Gregory Wadencourt, a famous historian and Lord Bolingbrooke’s friend, makes an appearance at the castle along with his photographer Max DeBurgh.
-Wadencourt claims that a bejeweled wedding goblet titled “The Goblet of Rose and Stars” is hidden in the castle garden.
+Wadencourt claims that a bejewelled wedding goblet titled “The Goblet of Rose and Stars” is hidden in the castle garden.
 A gardening historian named Vex has written an article about the goblet with hints and clues to find it and it will be soon published in the magazines.
 Wadencourt wants to find the goblet before the crowd starts rushing to the castle with spades.

 Jago is found dead on the beach.
 Oliver is heartbroken and so are the villagers, after all, Jago was a well-known and loved man.
 Gwen and Oliver are not convinced that Jago’s death was accidental.
 Does Jago’s death have to do anything with the goblet?
 Gwen, Dolly, and Oliver decide to solve this mystery.

 What a lovely and charming cozy series!
-The characters are so likable and the dogs, so adorable!!
+The characters are so likeable and the dogs, so adorable!!
 Dolly was so human-like!
 If Dolly was real and not a fictional character, then I would have definitely loved to cuddle the cute little dog!
 Dolly bossing over Vivaldi, Rufus and Nero was cuter than cute!

 I really liked Gwen.
 Her dedication to solving the mystery behind Jago’s death and proving her employer’s innocence is well portrayed in the story.
 The characters in the first story include – Oliver Bolingbrooke (Lord Bolingbrooke’s son) Kensa and Tegen (mother-daughter duo who run the B&B), Jago (the boatman), Arthur Haydock ( a well-known lawyer, plays the role of Branok – victim), Leah Haydock (Arthur’s daughter), Meraud (Mr.Betts’ sister and owner of bookshop – Cowled Sleuth), Inspector LeFevre and Ela.